ace-lab/pl-ucb-csxxx/README.md

    - dropdown
    - matrix
    - drawing (The answer format requires drawing on a canvas to input a graphical representation of an answer.)
+4. Stage of completion:
+   - alpha (question is ready for TA review)
+   - beta (question is ready for instructor to review)
+   - release (instructor has blessed the question and can now be released to students)
 5. Author name (ex: dgarcia for Dan Garcia).
 All developers should define their author tag inside `infoCourse.json`
 6. Conceptual v Numerical variants (ex: 4v20)
    - Conceptual variants are the number of times the prompt changes in a QG
    - Numerical variants are the number of times the values in a question change.
    - If every conceptual variant has 5 numerical variants and we have 4 conceptual variants, we get "4v20"
-   - These should not be defined in `infoCourse.json` and only tagged in `info.json`.
+   - These should not be defined in `infoCourse.json` and only tagged in each question's `info.json`.

 ### Optional Tags